Issacalv/Docker_Tutorial/app1/app_1.md

 - Viewing running + stopped containers (with names)
 - Removing specific containers
 - Removing all containers
+- Removing the image (unbuilding)
 - Example outputs

-This guide assumes you have Docker Desktop running in the background
+This guide assumes you have Docker Desktop running in the background.

 ## Project Structure